 - training and competency

 - communications

 - hazard identification and risk assessment

 - management of change

 - permit to work

 - inspection, testing, maintenance and repair

-- evacuation, escape and rescue
+- Integrity management

+- emergency management

 - performance standards applied.

 It is expected that the detailed description will provide sufficient information to demonstrate that the safety management system is comprehensive and integrated, using samples/examples where appropriate.